-This is probably the most strenuous way to lower chlorine or bromine levels in a hot tub.
-Once you refill the hot tub with freshwater to remove chlorine, you can proceed to add the correct amount of chlorine tablets after carefully testing it.
+This is probably the most laborious way to lower chlorine or bromine levels in a hot tub.
+Once you refill the hot tub with fresh water to remove chlorine, you can proceed to add the correct amount of chlorine tablets after carefully testing it.

 Additionally, draining and refilling your hot tub can take a considerable amount of time, not to mention its impact on your water bills.
-Adding fresh water to your hot tub can cause calcium hardness levels, which you'll need to correct after diluting your hot tub water.
-This method is recommended for hot tub owners who wish to correct their hot tub sanitizer level while tackling sand buildup.
+Adding fresh water to your hot tub can cause calcium hardness levels to increase, which you'll need to correct after diluting your hot tub water.
+This method is recommended for hot tub owners who wish to balance their hot tub sanitizer level while tackling sand buildup.

-One of the benefits of this process is that it allows you completely rinse out the unbalanced chlorine hot tub
+One of the benefits of this process is that it allows you to completely rinse out the unbalanced chlorine in the hot tub

 It's easy to do, and you don't need the help of professionals